Descendants of Thomas Anthony Hellegers

 1. Thomas Anthony - Birth Date: 5 August 1907, Death Date: February 1984.
 He and wife Eleanor had three children, two now living.

 2. Arthur - Birth Date: 7 February 1909, Death Date: 18 November 2003.
-He and his wife Adeline had a stepdaughter (living).
+He and his wife Adeline had a step-daughter (living).

 3. Edith - Birth Date: 2 February 1911, Death Date: 2 February 1997.
 She and her husband Ernest Hildebrand had a daughter (living).